 Further to the above, the Macroprudential Authority has decided to activate the capital conservation buffer (the "CCB") having exercised its power.
 The CCB was phased-in gradually, starting from 1 July 2016 at 0.625% and increasing by 0.625% every year thereafter, until being fully implemented (2.5%) on 1 January 2019.
-The Company was obliged to maintain a 1.875% CCB in addition to the CET1 capital maintained for the year 2018 to meet the own funds requirement imposed by Article 92 of the CRR while for the year 2019 the Company is required to maintain a 2.5% CCB in addition to the CET1 capital buffer.
+The Company is obliged to maintain a 2.5% CCB in addition to the CET1 capital maintained for the year 2020 to meet the own funds requirement imposed by Article 92 of the CRR.

-According to paragraph 52(2) of the Directive, the Macroprudential Authority may exempt small and medium sized CIFs from holding an institution specific CCyB, in addition to their CET 1 Capital.
-The Company is obligated to maintain an institution specific CCyB until the next CBC's assessment is made.
 In accordance with the provisions of this law, the CBC sets, on a quarterly basis, the Countercyclical Capital Buffer (the "CCyB") level in accordance with the methodology described in this law.
 The CCyB is effective as from 1 January 2016 and is determined by the CBC ahead of the beginning of each quarter.
-The CBC has set the level of the CCyB rate for Cyprus at 0% for 2019.
+According to paragraph 52(2) of the Directive, the Macroprudential Authority may exempt small and medium sized CIFs from holding an institution specific CCyB, in addition to their CET 1 Capital.
+However, CySEC with an email dated 25 May 2020 informed the Company that CBC decided not to exempt small and medium sized CIFs from the obligation to maintain countercyclical capital buffer.
+The Company is obligated to maintain an institution specific CCyB equivalent to its total risk exposure amount multiplied by the weighted average of the countercyclical buffer rates.
+The CBC has set the level of the CCyB rate for Cyprus at 0% for 2020.